 PRACTICAL TIPS: Hiking the Grand Canyon Bright Angel Trail

-The Experience: Hiking the Bright Angel Trail, Grand Canyon National Park
+Three Options for Hiking the Bright Angel Trail, Grand Canyon National Park

 The Bright Angel Trail is the most famous of the Grand Canyon trails and the most popular route for hiking down the Grand Canyon from the South Rim to the Colorado River.
 The other Grand Canyon hike to the bottom from the South Rim is the South Kaibab trail.
 Either of these trails can then be combined with the North Kaibab Trail to form the Rim to Rim hike.
 However, hiking the Bright Angel Trail to Phantom Ranch or the Bright Angel Campground at the bottom of the canyon is the most popular hike in the Grand Canyon.